WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

   structures.
 - The "function" could be defined within other "functions".

-All these points above comprised the concept of structured programming and imbued into the ALGOL 60 programming language.
+All these points above comprised the concept of structured programming.
+Structured programming was a broader movement in computer science.
+As an pioneer in this movement, ALGOL 60 was one of several languages that adopted these principles at very early stage.

 TODO: An example of ALGOL 60's structured programming